reimagined/hacker-news-resolve/README.md

 ## Adding Comments

-Extend the application logic allowing users to comment stories.
+Extend the application logic to allow users to comment.
-Comment is a short message written under news or question.
+Comment is a short message written about news or question.
 So, a comment relates to a story.
 Implement also inner comments which replay to other comments.

 A comment has the following fields:
 * id - a unique ID
-* parentId - a parent comment id, or the story id if it is a root comment
+* parentId - the parent comment's id, or the story's id if it is a root comment
-* storyId - a story id
+* storyId - the story's id
-* text - a comment content
+* text - the comment's content
-* replies - a list of replies to the comment
+* replies - a list of replies
-* createdAt - a story creation timestamp
+* createdAt - the story's creation timestamp
-* createdBy - a user which is an author of the comment
+* createdBy - the comment's author

 ### Story View Extension

-Add the [Comment](./client/components/Comment.js) component to display comment info.
+Add the [Comment](./client/components/Comment.js) component to display comment information.

 Add the [ReplyLink](./client/components/ReplyLink.js) component to implement the 'reply' link.

-Add the [ChildrenComments](./client/components/ChildrenComments.js) component to be used for building of the tree of the comments.
+Add the [ChildrenComments](./client/components/ChildrenComments.js) component for building a comments tree.

-As a comment depends on a story, extend the existing [StoryDetails](./client/containers/StoryDetails.js) container.
+A comment depends on a story, so you need to extend the existing [StoryDetails](./client/containers/StoryDetails.js) container.
-Add a tree of comments with text area for new comment creation.
+Add a comments tree with text area for new comment creation.

 Extend GraphQL query with the `comments` field.